Should You Keep or Delete Old Content in WordPress — A Balanced Guide

 Whether your old posts contain outdated information, it’s important to update or rewrite them occasionally to keep them fresh.

-This is because Google considers the recency of an article when ranking your content.
+This is because Google considers an article’s recency when ranking your content.
 In general, it prioritizes newer posts over older ones.

 At Ded9, we update our old content at least every six months.
 As soon as a post is published, we schedule an update.

-We recommend that you schedule regular updates of your website content.
+We recommend scheduling regular updates to your website content.

-You should update any post details that are now outdated and add new information that was not available when the post was first written.
+Update any post details that are now outdated and add any new information that was not available when the post was first written.

 You can also add internal links to relevant posts you’ve published recently, and you may need to update the keywords used in the article to match current search trends.